Projects

 Biomass is renewable energy fuel that can be co-fired with coal or as the plants primary fuel.
 Assistance was provided to Mott MacDonald for their assignment for Drax Power’s plans for three 300MW biomass plants in the UK, Sigma Energy Solutions for their assignment at the 25MW Tracy Biomass Plant in California, and other projects.

 The Nucla AFBC Study investigated upgrading the coal handling systems of Tri-State G&T's 100 MWe fluidized bed Nucla Plant, located in western Colorado.
 As a result of this investigation, a two stage upgrade program was undertaken.
 Energy Associates was engaged for the follow-up work to first study potential in-plant system modifications, and then to complete the drawings and specifications and provide construction consulting services for replacing the conveyors that directly feed the coal silos.
+To solve a fuel related boiler tube wear issue, a rotary breaker retrofit project was later completed.

 Fuel is the major annual operating cost for power generating plants.
 The supply and sourcing of fuel are important activities.
 Disputes and their resolution can broadly impact plant budgets.
 We have assisted developers in coal purchasing.
 Law firms have engaged Energy Associates for litigation on fuel related issues.
 Energy Associates assisted by obtaining information about, and evaluating the existing and potential market for fuel-in-water emulsions and similar technology.

 Foster Wheeler has engaged Energy Associates to assist on their power plant development projects.
 A coal handling system design review was completed for Sierra Pacific's 100 MW IGCC Tracy Plant.
-Proposal support services were provided for projects being developed in India.and the addition of AFBC units to the Lagisza Power Plant in Poland.
+Proposal support services were provided for projects being developed in India and the addition of AFBC units to the Lagisza Power Plant in Poland.

 Steel structures are a major portion of our projects.
 Towers, transfer buildings, walkways, frames, etc. are primary elements of conveyor systems and industrial facilities.
 In the US, steel shop fabrication drawings are normally completed by the fabricator.
 This is not true internationally.
 Balfour Beatty, an English Contractor engaged Han-Padron Associated for the design of support structures for the electrification of Amtrak's North Corridor.
-We assisted Han-Padron by preparing the erectin and shop fabrication drawings for this project.
+We assisted Han-Padron by preparing the erection and shop fabrication drawings for this project.